kritig-09/voice-cloning-detector/README.md

 - **Multi-file upload** — Upload one or several audio files (`.flac`, `.wav`) at once for batch analysis, with results consolidated into a results table.
 - **Live microphone recording** — Record audio directly in the browser and receive an instant prediction, enabling real-time, no-file-needed testing.
 - **Built-in demo samples** — Pre-loaded real and AI-cloned audio samples let evaluators test the system instantly without needing their own audio files.
-- **Confidence scoring** — Every prediction is accompanied by a probability-based confidence score, visualized with a progress indicator.
+- **Confidence scoring** — Every prediction is accompanied by a probability-based confidence score, visualized with a progress indicator, along with an associated impersonation-risk label.
+- **Waveform visualization** — Displays the time-domain waveform of the analyzed audio.
 - **Spectrogram visualization** — Displays the time-frequency representation of the analyzed audio for visual inspection.
+- **Audio-level metrics** — Reports duration, sample rate, and signal quality for every analyzed sample.
 - **Model explainability** — A feature-importance chart shows which MFCC coefficients most influenced a given classification, adding transparency to the model's decision-making.
 - **Input validation** — Automatically detects and warns against audio that is too short, silent, or of insufficient quality for reliable prediction, rather than returning a misleading result.
-- **Session-based history log** — Maintains a running table of all predictions made during a session, useful for comparing multiple test cases side by side.
+- **Session-based history log** — Maintains a running, clearable table of all predictions made during a session (including confidence, duration, and signal quality), useful for comparing multiple test cases side by side.

 ---